Stuart residents want zero releases from lake - Lake Okeechobee News

 “The false claims that Lake Okeechobee is toxic have hurt the perception of the lake.
 The plan proposed by Congressman Mast will actually hurt the lake.
 If this moves forward, you will kill the second largest freshwater lake in the country to appease population growth on the east and west coasts and the hidden agenda of a few.”

-Mr. Igelesias handed Congress Brian Mast his business card and invited him to tour Lake Okeechobee.
-“Let me show you the lake that you don’t know,” he said.

 “If we are not at the table, we are most definitely on the menu,” said Janet Taylor of Glades Lives Matter.
 “We offer an olive branch to Martin County and to Lee County to meet with us and let’s talk about the problem.
-We have got to work together to solve this problem.
+We have got to work together.”

-“Congressman, your plan is dangerous.
-For the sake of everyone living south of Lake Okeechobee, including West Palm Beach, Fort Lauderdale and Miami, please do not punish the communities south of the lake.
-We shouldn’t be considering a plan like the congressman has that will only lead to more discharges.
-If you want to get Lake Okeechobee down to 10.5 feet, how do you think that is going to happen?
-It will happen only by doing more discharges.
-This plan makes about as much sense as thinking that the water south of Lake Okeechobee flows uphill,” said Mrs. Taylor.

-“We do not back-pump into Lake Okeechobee,” she said.
-“The water coming from Orlando and other areas north of the lake does contribute to the problem.
-We need a solution that will stop discharges.
-The people living south of the lake want the discharges to end as well,” she said.
-“Lowering the lake to 10.5 feet is not the way to accomplish this goal.”

 Submit comments by mail to: Dr. Ann Hodgson, U.S. Army Corps of Engineers Jacksonville District, P.O.
 Box 4970, Jacksonville, FL 32232-0019.